VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 federation link is established to remote instance, the messages published on the remote instance become available to local instance as if it were published on the local instance.

-For detailed instructions to setup federation, please refer to the :ref:`platform installation docs <Platform-Installation>`.

 Multi-Platform RPC With Federation
 ----------------------------------